seblhaire/tagsinput/README.md

 ## Javascript ans stylesheets

 On a webpage, every JS library and CSS stylesheets can be linked separately.
-If you choose this classical way, first dowload and install above mentioned libraries or use Content Delivery Network (CDN) links as in the example page in last section.
+If you choose this classical way, first dowload and install above mentioned libraries.
 Then publish package files as explained above and put following tags in your template:

 ```html
 <script type="text/javascript" src="js/vendor/seblhaire/autocompleter/autocompleter.js"></script>